sameer-j/react-tic-tac-toe/README.md

 ## TO DO:
 - [x] Basic App
-- [ ] Time Travel - Going to a older moveset
+- [x] Time Travel - Going to a older moveset
+- [ ] Game Reset or Start New
 - [ ] Improvements
   - [ ] Display the location for each move in the format (col, row) in the move history list.
   - [ ] Bold the currently selected item in the move list.